findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ![Hyperstar housing with no gap](Hyperstar_zeroed.png)

-Using the guidance and clues provided by your collimation tool (Bahtinov mask, Metaguide, etc.), make adjustments to just **ONE** set of screws - using 1/8 turn increments with the tall push screw and the neighboring short pull screw to lock in the adjustment.
+Using the guidance and clues provided by your collimation tool (Bahtinov mask, Metaguide, etc.), make adjustments to just **ONE** pair of push/pull screws - using 1/8 turn increments with the tall push screw and the neighboring short pull screw to lock in the adjustment.
 Make adjustments using the _tall_ push screw.
 Use the short pull screw to “lock” your adjustment in place.
 Practice.
-The following image gives you a (albeit very exaggerated) view of the effect of adjusting one set of screws has on the relationship between the two parts: you’re intentionally introducing tilt into the system.
+The following image gives you a (albeit very exaggerated) view of the effect of adjusting one pair of screws has on the relationship between the two parts: you’re intentionally introducing tilt into the system.

 ![Hyperstar housing with adjustment](Hyperstar_adjusted.png)

 **TEST**.
 If the adjustment results in acceptable stars in the corners of your image, then you’re done!
 If your adjustment didn’t move the visual markers in your collimation tool in the right direction, you undo the adjustment you just made.
 In other words, you return the Hyperstar system to the zeroed-out (“no gap”) configuration.
-Then, you try again with a different set of screws.
+Then, you try again with a different pair of screws.
 Zero, one, test, repeat if necessary.

 ![Diagram of Hyperstar collimation workflow](Collimation_workflow.png)

 This workflow is important.
 Using this method, you always stay as close as possible to the proper backfocus (assuming “no gap” is the right backfocus for you).
 If you don’t, and you continue to make adjustments without zeroing out first, the back focus will incrementally drift, which means that your attempts to get a good collimation will produce incrementally bad results.

-## Prepare For Collimation
+## Prepare for Collimation

 **To prepare the SCT for collimation**
 1. Remove the dew shield.